RIAJUNEJA/cse15l-lab-reports/index.md

 >1.
 Installing VScode

- Go to Visual Studio Code website and follow the instructions given to download it on your computer: https://code.visualstudio.com/ ,depending on your operating system.
+ Go to Visual Studio Code website and follow the instructions given to download it on your computer: [using this link] (https://code.visualstudio.com/) ,depending on your operating system.

  Once installed, a window like this should appear (may vary according to system and settings):